-Should I Hire a Child Support Attorney to Represent Me?
+Should I Hire a Child Custody Attorney to Represent Me?

-Here is a hypothetical scenario that may help you decide whether or not it is in your favor to hire a child support attorney to help assist with any type of matter you may be dealing with.
+Here is a hypothetical scenario that may help you decide whether or not it is in your favor to hire an attorney to help assist with any type of matter you may be dealing with.

 Imagine going into a court room alone to represent yourself and there you see your ex-spouse sitting side by side with his/her child support attorney.
 You currently take care of your children more than half the time and provide for them financially.
 When asked by the judge to present your documentation of this, you neglect to do so simply because you weren’t aware you would be required to.
 Not only do you lose out on a significant amount of child support, but you are now left struggling to take care of your kids and pay all the bills.

-Had you hired a child support attorney in your city to represent you, you would have been informed of all the pertinent documentation necessary and know what to expect ahead of time before entering the courtroom.
+Had you hired an attorney in your city to represent you, you would have been informed of all the pertinent documentation necessary and know what to expect ahead of time before entering the courtroom.
 Although this is only a scenario, it is very real and can happen.